Charles Hirschhorn: The Walt Disney Company

-G4
+G4 network

 In 2000, Hirschhorn founded G4, a cable television network focused on video games.
 Hirschhorn was intrigued by the work video game developers were doing with animation.
 He was also motivated by the enthusiasm around events such as E3.
 He served as the company's CEO from 2000 - 2005 and oversaw the channel's official launch in 2002.

 Retirement Living TV

 In 2007, Hirschhorn was appointed COO of Retirement Living TV, a cable television network focused on programming for senior citizens.

 AEG Television

 As president of AEG Television, Hirschhorn launched and co-managed AXS TV, a cable television channel focused on live music and entertainment programming.

 Otis College of Art and Design

-In February of 2020, Hirschhorn was announced as the new president of Otis College of Art and Design.
+In February 2020, Hirschhorn was announced as the new president of Otis College of Art and Design.
 His term officially began June 1.
+He was preceded in the role by interim president Randall Lavender, in March 2019 to May 2020; and by the earlier president Bruce Willis Ferguson (1946–2019).